Sleep Meditation for Light Sleepers

 Gentle sleep meditation works by giving attention a low-demand place to rest when pre-sleep arousal is high.
 Pre-sleep arousal means the mind and body are alert at bedtime, often locking onto sounds, sensations, planning, or fear of waking.

-The mechanism is attention training plus relaxation support.
-A simple anchor, like soft breathing or the weight of the blanket, gives the mind somewhere to return without suppressing thoughts.
-If a car door closes outside, the practice is not to win against the sound.
-It is to notice hearing, soften the body, and come back.
+The mechanism is attention training plus relaxation support, not a trick for forcing sleep.
+A simple anchor, such as soft breathing or the steady pressure of fabric, gives the mind somewhere to land without suppressing thoughts.
+If a hallway sound clicks like a gym locker door, the practice is not to beat the sound.
+It is to label hearing, let the body soften, and come back.

 For light sleepers, acceptance matters.
 Non-judgment can reduce the secondary stress of being awake, the “now I’ve ruined tomorrow” spiral.
 For light sleepers, a neutral anchor is often easier than vivid imagery because it asks less from a tired mind.